invap/rt-monitor-example-app/README.md

 None
 (= 1 1)
 ```
-- `init_time_bound`: establishes a bound to the time required to perform the task *init*, between 10 and 1000 miliseconds
+- `init_time_bound`: establishes a bound to the time required to perform the task *init*, between 10 and 1000 milliseconds
 ```
 (init_clk:Clock Int)
 ((10 <= init_clk) & (init_clk < 1000))